lingyh904/lingyh904.github.io/_pages/about.md

 - **[Conferences](/talks/):** See my paper presentations and posters at developmental and psychological science conferences.
 - **[Teaching](/teaching/):** Learn about my teaching assistant experience in developmental science and quantitative methods.

+I would be happy to hear from you if you are interested in learning more about my research or exploring potential collaborations.
+Please feel free to email me at lingyh904@gmail.com.